-7.4 Redemption at the option of the Issuer (Issuer Maturity Par Call)
+7.4 Redemption at the option of the Issuer (Issuer Maturity Par Call and Issuer Make Whole Call)

-If Issuer Maturity Par Call is specified in the applicable Final Terms, the Issuer may, on giving not less than 15 nor more than 30 days' irrevocable notice to the Noteholders (or such other notice period as may be specified in the applicable Final Terms), redeem the Notes in whole, but not in part, at any time during the period commencing on (and including) the day that is 90 days prior to the Maturity Date to (but excluding) the Maturity Date, at the Final Redemption Amount specified hereon together with interest accrued (if any) to (but excluding) the date fixed for redemption.
+- (a) If Issuer Maturity Par Call is specified in the applicable Final Terms, the Issuer may, on giving not less than 10 nor more than 30 days' notice (or such other notice period as may be specified in the applicable Final Terms) to the Noteholders (which notice shall be irrevocable and shall specify the date fixed for redemption (the Par Call Redemption Date)), redeem the Notes in whole, but not in part, at any time during the period commencing on (and including) the day that is 90 days prior to the Maturity Date to (but excluding) the Maturity Date, at the Final Redemption Amount thereof together with interest accrued (if any) to (but excluding) the Par Call Redemption Date. - (b) If Issuer Make Whole Call is specified in the applicable Final Terms, the Issuer may, on giving not less than 10 nor more than 30 days' notice (or such other notice period as may be specified in the applicable Final Terms) to the Noteholders (which notice shall be irrevocable and shall specify the date fixed for redemption (the Make Whole Optional Redemption Date)), redeem the Notes in whole, but not in part, at the Make Whole Redemption Price together with interest accrued (if any) to (but excluding) the Make Whole Optional Redemption Date.